-Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
-The things hens instinctively want to do—scratch in the dirt, roll in dust, roost at night, or simply stretch out their wings and run fast for fun—are denied them.
-At the end of their productive life they become by-products.
+- Factory-kept hens will, as a rule, never touch actual soil or grass in their lifetime.
+The things hens instinctively want to do—scratch in the dirt, roll in the dust, roost at night, or simply stretch out their wings and run fast for fun—are denied.
+At the end of their productive life, they become by-products.

 As with many hobby farmers, I keep roosters with my hens.
 The roosters not only fertilize the eggs (more on that below), but they protect the hens by warning them of threats, attacking perceived threats, and telling them when they find food.
 Recently I was once again amazed by these simple creatures when the rooster suddenly began "growling" and the hens immediately ran into their welded, covered enclosure.
 The rooster saw long before I did that two hawks were approaching, and quickly warned his hens.